 Future development plans for Koala LMS

-The first version of Koala LMS wanted to set basic bricks and show our ambition: collaboration through educational resources and courses.
-We want to go further and have planned several major projects.
-These various works are designed to make collaborate students and integrate them into the pedagogical process defined by the teachers.
+The first version of Koala LMS wanted to set basic bricks and show our ambition: collaboration through educational, , and .
+We want to go further, and we scheduled several major projects.

 Table of contents

 Known and identified resources

 Koala LMS is not intended to be a monolithic whole that functions as a data silo.
 We want to be the opposite of current centralisation practices on the Web.

 Koala LMS must adopt a decentralised paradigm.
 Below, a naive example of decentralisation as we envision it.